-Usually on Tuesdays from 7:00-8:00 p.m. we'll have an optional "Live Chat" / Office Hour to discuss your questions and whatever you want talk about.
+On Tuesdays from 7:00-8:00 p.m. we'll have an optional "Live Chat" / Office Hour to discuss your questions and whatever you want talk about.

 Live Chat is optional.
-If you cannot make them live, transcripts of the discussions will be available in your or the canvas folder.
+If you cannot make them live, transcripts of the discussions will be available in your of canvas folder.